Wright Pulsar: First generation (2006–2013)

 The Pulsar was launched at the 2006 Euro Bus Expo as the replacement for the Commander.
 It was also intended to replace the VDL SB120 based Cadet midibus; however, no shorter Pulsars were built.
-Of the 114 produced, all bar eight entered service with Arriva; 13 of these were delivered to Arriva North West in 2008 for services in Bolton.
+Of the 114 produced, all bar eight entered service with Arriva; 13 of these were delivered to Arriva North West in 2008 for services in Bolton, and five were delivered to Arriva Midlands in 2007 for use on services running to and from Cannock Chase Hospital.

 First London purchased eight hydrogen-powered Pulsar bodied VDL SB200s for use on route RV1 between 2010 and 2013.
 The hydrogen fuel pods are fitted to the whole length of the roof on top of the buses.

 Second generation (2009–2014)

 The second generation Pulsar, known as the Pulsar 2, was launched in 2009.
 The Pulsar 2 features facelifted front and rear ends to match the new Eclipse 2.

 The first examples were delivered to Arriva's North East and North West divisions in 2009.
 Of the 525 produced, Arriva purchased 462.
 The final two Pulsar 2s were delivered to Claribels Coaches of Birmingham in April 2014.